CAUSS FAQ about Street Spam

 CAUSS Frequently Asked Questions:

 A: Street Spam is the term for illegal signs along roadways, at intersections, on traffic signs or utility poles, and even on private property.
 Illegal street signs are also called vertical litter, bandit signs, snipe signs, utility pole advertising and stuff on a stick (SOS).
-The signs may advertise local businesses, multilevel marketing schemes selling weight loss products, health insurance, sample sales, landscaping services and even pet waste removal services.
-Some of the most common spam signs have the come-on Work at Home, Work From Home, I Lost 30 Pounds in 30 Days, Have a PC, We Buy Houses, Affordable Health Insurance, Budget Health Plans, and Going Out of Business.
+The signs may advertise local businesses, real estate multilevel marketing schemes, weight loss products, health insurance, sample sales, landscaping services and even pet waste removal services.
+Some of the most common spam signs read: Sell Your Home, We Buy Houses, Real Estate Investor, I Buy Houses, Real Estate Apprentice, Got Junk, Affordable Health Insurance, Work at Home, and Going Out of Business.

 A: Street spam is no different than the any other litter you see strewn along the streets.
 As a citizen of your community you have every right to pick up trash from the roadside, the right of way or on traffic signs or utility poles.
-Once the spammer nails that sign to the pole or sticks it in the ground it is classified as abandoned trash and can be removed by anyone who cares enough about the community to do so.
+In 99% of the cities across America, once the spammer nails that sign to the pole or sticks it in the ground it is classified as abandoned trash and can be removed by anyone who cares enough about the community to do so.

 A: NO, In most locations ordinances prohibit or restrict the placing of signs in the public right of way that includes the roadway and adjacent land.
 Similarly, signs are prohibited on traffic signs and utility poles.